History of Jewish education in the United States before the 20th century: Theological Institutions

 Until recently provision for higher education on specifically Jewish lines was not found practicable, though as early as 1840 the versatile and suggestive Mordecai M. Noah urged the formation of a Jewish college in the United States.
 His project met with no response.
 Nor was I. M. Wise more successful when in 1855 he endeavored to establish a theological college in Cincinnati under the name of "Zion Collegiate Institute."

 In 1867 the scholarly and enterprising Isaac Leeser, however, established Maimonides College at Philadelphia.
 It was intended that general collegiate instruction should be provided there, though naturally the Jewish branches were to be given particular attention.
 A certain measure of cooperation with the University of Pennsylvania was planned, and the idea held in mind was that the college should serve as the capstone to the scheme of education built by the Hebrew Education Society.
 The college was, however, much ahead of the times, and after a few years of languishing life passed out of existence.

 Not until nearly twenty years thereafter was the first institution for the training of rabbis and teachers founded.
-This was the Hebrew Union College of Cincinnati, established in 1875 by the Union of American Hebrew Congregations, an organization created at that time for the purpose, and mainly at the instance of I. M. Wise.
-The existence of the college has been continuous, and, though theoretically without partizan bias, it is practically the representative of the Reform wing in America.
+This was the Hebrew Union College of Cincinnati, established in 1875 by the Union of American Hebrew Congregations, an organization created at that time for the purpose, and mainly at the instance of Rabbi Isaac Mayer Wise.
+The existence of the college has been continuous, and, though theoretically without partisan bias, it is practically the representative of the Reform wing in America.
 Graduates from this institution are to be found in charge of congregations in nearly every city of importance in the country.
 Rev. Dr. K. Kohler is president (1905), and there is a faculty of ten professors and several instructors.

 In 1886 there was established in New York the Jewish Theological Seminary, also for the training of rabbis and teachers, and representing the Orthodox wing of the community.
 The reorganization which this institution underwent in 1901-2 resulted in the calling of Dr. S. Schechter to its presidency.
 At the same time it was richly endowed, and in 1903 took possession of a new building, the gift of Jacob H. Schiff.
 Its library, largely the gift of Judge Mayer Sulzberger, contains one of the greatest collections of Hebraica.